vi-technologies/xcode-templates/README.md

-# Sample Xcode templates
+# Coordinator Xcode Templates

-A few file templates for Xcode.
-Copy to `~/Library/Developer/Xcode/Templates/File Templates/Custom` to try it out.
+A coordinator template for Xcode.
+Copy to `~/Library/Developer/Xcode/Templates/File Templates/Design Patterns` to try it out.
+You're more then welcome to improve this template.